jlobster/DT3-pdf-metadate/README.md

 # DT3-pdf-metadate
 AppleScript to take PDF metadata and update its entry in DEVONThink 3.
 Sometimes it is imported with only the Finder metadata.

+To prevent this on import, you need to use the hidden preference UsePDFDocumentDates by running this in the terminal: `defaults write com.devon-technologies.think3 UsePDFDocumentDates -bool TRUE`, but that doesn't always affect already imported PDFs.

 ## Install
 This AppleScript relies on exiftool.
 Best option is to install via homebrew:
 `brew install exiftool`